 Most ports require maintenance dredging and, without regular dredging, the shipping channel would infill and become shallower.
 Port of Tauranga wishes to continue its current level of maintenance dredging.
 The existing consents allow up to 185,000 cubic metres to be dredged on average every year.
 However, increases in storm activity due to climate change mean that more dredging is required to maintain the shipping channels.
 Therefore, the Port wishes to increase the allowable annual volume to 225,000 cubic metres.
 Although the current average is below the consent limits, last year we had to dredge 256,122 cubic metres to clear the channel.

-Deposition Grounds
+Deposition grounds

 The existing consent includes multiple sites for the deposition of dredged material.